alvarogarcia7/blog_source/content/blog/2017-07-09-nature-software-development.markdown

 > At the end of every iteration, we need to have the software as close to defect-free as possible.
 The only way to get there is to test it.
 >
-> We test at two levels, with "Business" tests and "Program- mer" tests.
+> We test at two levels, with "Business" tests and "Programmer" tests.
 >
 >(p.
 65)